DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture5.md

 > Agency costs will drive the decision
 > - transaction costs argument; cheaper for large investment company to hedge than retail investor

+2. Reduction of risk in future cash flows reduces the likelihood that the firm’s cash flows will fall below a necessary minimum (and put the firm in financial distress).
+3. Reduction of risk in future cash flows improves the planning capability of the firm.
+  - If the firm can more accurately predict future cash flows, it may be able to undertake specific investments or activities that it might otherwise not consider.
+4. Individuals and corporations do not have same access to hedging instruments or same cost.